ehtick/dwg-viewer-for-google-drive/README.md

 ## Usage

-### Standard Mode (File Picker)
-1. **Authentication**: Click "Connect Google Drive™" to authenticate with your Google account
+1. **Open Google Drive™** in your browser (drive.google.com).
-2. **Select File**: Click "Choose File from Google Drive™" to open the Google Drive™ file picker
-3. **Pick File**: Select a DWG or DXF file from your Google Drive™
+2. **Right‑click** a DWG or DXF file (or select it and use the “⋮” menu).
-4. **View File**: The selected file will be loaded in the integrated viewer
+3. **Choose “Open with”** → **“DWG Viewer”** (or the name you gave the app when installing).
+4. **Sign in** with Google if prompted and allow access.
-5. **Navigation**: Use the CAD viewer's built-in navigation tools to zoom, pan, and explore the drawing
+5. The file opens in the DWG Viewer; use the toolbar to zoom, pan, measure, and annotate.

-### Google Drive™ App Mode
-1. **Install App**: Install the CAD Viewer as a Google Drive™ App
-2. **Open Files**: Right-click on CAD files in Google Drive™
-3. **Select App**: Choose "Open with" → "CAD Viewer"
-4. **View**: The file opens directly in the CAD viewer

 ## API Permissions

 The application requests the following Google Drive™ permissions:

-- `https://www.googleapis.com/auth/drive.file` - Access to files in Google Drive™ that the user has selected or opened
+- `https://www.googleapis.com/auth/drive.file` – Access to files you open with the app from Google Drive™
-- `https://www.googleapis.com/auth/drive.install` - Connect the app to your Google Drive™ (e.g. for “Open with” integration)
+- `https://www.googleapis.com/auth/drive.install` – Connect the app to Google Drive™ so it appears in “Open with”

-**Note**: The application uses `drive.file` scope for file access and `drive.install` so it can be used from Google Drive™ (e.g. “Open with”).
-Users authenticate once and can then access files through the Google Drive™ Picker or via direct file links.

-## Google Drive™ App Integration

-This application can be registered as a Google Drive™ App to handle CAD files directly.
-When properly configured:

-- Users can right-click CAD files in Google Drive™
-- Select "Open with" → "CAD Viewer"
-- The app opens with the selected file loaded
+**Note**: The app can only read files that you open via **Open with** in Google Drive™.
+It does not browse or list your Drive.

 ## Security

-- All authentication is handled securely through Google's OAuth 2.0 flow
+- Authentication is handled via Google OAuth 2.0
 - API credentials are stored as environment variables
-- The application uses `drive.file` and `drive.install` scopes for access to Google Drive™ and “Open with” integration
+- The app uses `drive.file` and `drive.install` only for “Open with” and reading the opened file
-- No file data is stored locally or transmitted to third-party servers
+- File content is not stored on our servers or sent to third parties

 ## Contributing